Heading to Rome but unsure which museums to visit or what to see beyond the Colosseum?

 4. The Roman Forum

-Yes, Rome was a fighting nation, but the reason they grew as a society was their ability to politic and include conquered nations after defeat.
+Yes, Rome was a fighting nation, but the reason they grew as a society was due to their ability to politic and incorporate conquered nations after defeat.
 You could join Rome and prosper or continue to rebel and they’d sow salt into your land and pillage your towns.

-The Roman Forum was home to many of Rome’s major temples and places of commerce.
-It was also home to the famed Senate house where politicians would decide the fate of Rome.
+The Roman Forum was home to many of Rome’s major temples and places of commerce, including the famed Senate House where politicians would decide the fate of Rome.

-Today, its a well preserved archeological site that is down-right cool.
+Today, it’s a well-preserved archeological site that, quite frankly, is downright cool.
 You can’t skip it and you’re going to want to see it close up.
-Here are some things you shouldn’t miss:
+Here are some things from our guide on the top things to see in the Roman Forum you should look for:

 - Arch of Titus